 Go Seigen at the 2007 World Amateur Go Championship

-After an unfortunate collision with a motorcycle in 1961, Go Seigen gradually retired from the pro world, because when he had to play longer games he had problems with concentration due to the effect of the accident on his health.
-He continues to this day to write books and holds a regular study group with today's top Japanese pros.
-For some of his current views on the game of Go, see Tengen fuseki.
+After an unfortunate collision with a motorcycle in 1961, Go Seigen gradually retired from the pro world, because when he had to play longer games he had problems with concentration.
+He continued to write books and holds a regular study group with today's top Japanese pros.
+For some of his later views on the game of Go, see Tengen fuseki.
 His one formal pupil was Rin Kaiho.
 An introduction to some of his theories about the go board can be found in instalment 12 of GoGoD's New In Go, here and also in The Go Companion.

 Second, was the development of an amorphous style that often lead to frequent trades.
 This usually resulted in complex infighting, his contact plays, ko fights, and ultimately large exchanges.
 After his first loss in his 1953-4 jubango against Sakata Eio he played his opening move as Black on the 3-4 point -- the first time in nearly seventeen years.
 After this he slowly integrated a wider variety of corner openings into his aforementioned style.